MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-emissions-impact-dashboard-microsoft-365.md

     :::image type="content" source="media/service-connect-emissions-impact-dashboard-microsoft-365/microsoft-365-emissions-dashboard-sign-in-connect.png" alt-text="Screenshot of authentication and sign in.":::

 1. Select the user account.
-Make sure to sign in with the credentials which have appropriate admin access to your Microsoft 365 tenant (see [list of approved roles above](#prerequisites)).
+Make sure to sign in with the credentials that have appropriate admin access to your Microsoft 365 tenant (see [list of approved roles above](#prerequisites)).

     :::image type="content" source="media/service-connect-emissions-impact-dashboard-microsoft-365/microsoft-365-emissions-dashboard-pick-account.png" alt-text="[Screenshot of picking an account.":::